Skip to main content

 Natural History of Renal Cell Carcinoma

-The natural history of each RCC syndrome is distinct and influenced by several factors, including histologic features and underlying genetic alterations.
+The natural history of each RCC syndrome is distinct and influenced by several factors, including histological features and underlying genetic alterations.
 Although it is useful to follow the predominant reported natural history of each syndrome, each affected individual must be evaluated and monitored for occasional individual variations.
 The individual prognosis depends on the characteristics of the renal tumor at the time of detection and intervention, which differs for each syndrome (VHL, HLRCC, HPRC, and BHD).
-Prognostic determinants at diagnosis include the stage of the RCC, whether the tumor is confined to the kidney, primary tumor size, Fuhrman nuclear grade, and multifocality.[13,14,15]
+Prognostic determinants at diagnosis include the stage of the RCC, whether the tumor is confined to the kidney, primary tumor size, Fuhrman nuclear grade, and multifocality.[14,15,16]

 Family History as a Risk Factor for Renal Cell Carcinoma

 Young age at RCC onset is also a clue that hereditary etiology is possible.
 Unlike sporadic RCC, which is generally diagnosed during the fifth to seventh decades of life, hereditary forms of RCC are generally diagnosed at an earlier age.
-In a review of over 600 cases of hereditary RCC from the National Cancer Institute, the median age of RCC diagnosis was 37 years, with 70% of cases being diagnosed at age 46 years or younger.[3]
-This age is lower than the median age of RCC diagnosis in the general population, which is 64 years.[18]
+In a review of more than 600 cases of hereditary RCC from the National Cancer Institute, the median age of RCC diagnosis was 37 years, with 70% of cases being diagnosed at age 46 years or younger.[3]
+This age is lower than the median age of RCC diagnosis in the general population, which is 64 years.[21]
 Heritable RCCs are often multifocal and bilateral.
 A retrospective analysis of 1,235 patients with RCC who underwent genetic testing revealed that 6.1% of this population had positive genetic test results, 75.5% had negative test results, and 18.4% had a variant of unknown significance.
 Young age at RCC diagnosis was the only variable associated with a positive test result.[8]
-Other series showed that patients with non-clear cell advanced RCC may have an enrichment for pathogenic variants when compared with patients who had clear cell RCC; however, current research data are limited.[5,19]
+Other series showed that patients with non-clear cell advanced RCC may have an enrichment for pathogenic variants when compared with patients who had clear cell RCC; however, current research data are limited.[5,22]

 While there is much debate about the referral criteria for hereditary RCC genetic testing, the following organizations have offered some guidance: